-In 1997 the total production of sewage sludge from municipal wastewater treatment plants was 1,160,768 t wet weight corresponding to 151,159 tonnes of dry matter /Danish EPA 1999a/.
-The sludge is applied to farmland as well as to special sludge incineration plants and landfills as detailed in table 5.6 below.
+In 1999 the total production of sewage sludge from municipal wastewater treatment plants was 1,442,930 t wet weight corresponding to 155,622 tonnes of dry matter /Danish EPA 2001b/.
+The sludge is applied to farmland as well as to special sludge incineration plants and landfills as detailed in table 5.7 below.

 The content of dioxins in Danish sewage has been thoroughly investigated during the recent years.
-38 samples of sewage sludge covering city areas as well as rural districts have been analysed during the years 1996 - 98.
-The average content of dioxins was determined as 13.8 ng I-TEQ/kg with min./max. values of 1.9/80.0 ng I-TEQ/kg /Vikelsøe 2000/.
-Based on the value of 13.8 ng I-TEQ/kg, the total quantity of dioxins collected in sewage sludge i Denmark can be calculated to 2.1 g I-TEQ/year.
+95 samples of sewage sludge covering city areas as well as rural districts have been analysed during the years 1995 - 2002.
+The average content of dioxins has been determined as 11.4 ng I-TEQ/kg dry matter with min./max. values of 0.7/201.3 ng I-TEQ/kg dry matter/Vikelsøe 2002/.
+The measurements correspond to an average annual quantity of dioxin collected with sewage sludge of approximately 1.8 g I-TEQ/year.
+The estimated uncertainty is 1.2 - 2.3 g I-TEQ/year, when a 90% confidence level is used.

 The distribution of this dioxin on the relevant disposal routes is also indicated in table 5.6.